Get a mammogram regularly

 Mammography is the most effective screening tool used today to find breast cancer in most women.
 However, the benefits of mammography vary by age.

-- Women ages 45-54 should receive annual mammograms.
+- Women aged 45-54 should receive annual mammograms.

 What services are covered by Women's Way?